What needs to happen

 You can support the campaign by:

-- providing annual foot checks, documenting the level of risk of developing foot ulcers, and telling people with diabetes what their risk is.
+- Sending people with diabetes our leaflet about the importance of their annual foot check, providing quality foot checks, documenting the level of risk of developing foot ulcers, and telling people with diabetes what their risk is.

-- quickly referring to specialists where necessary, and providing seamless transfer of care by following an integrated foot care pathway (PDF 772KB)
+- Quickly referring to specialists where necessary, and providing seamless transfer of care by following an integrated foot care pathway (PDF 343KB).

 Commissioners and NHS healthcare planners